Jasper Stone Properties, Meaning, Facts and Photos

-This relatively hard stone grades 6.5 to 7 on Mohs scale of mineral hardness.
+A relatively hard stone, jasper grades 6.5 to 7 on Mohs scale of hardness.
 Different varieties can be found in almost every country in the world.

 Many stones are given trade names to boost popularity and increase sales.
-Names are often related to a specific characteristic or the locality where the stone is found.
+Names often relate to a specific characteristic or the locality where the stone is found.

-Although known for thousands of years the stone referred to as jasper by ancient writers such as Theophrastus [c.371-c.287 BC], Pliny the Elder [23-79 AD] and others was not the same stone as the jasper we know today.
+Although known for thousands of years the stone referred to as 'jasper' by ancient writers such as Theophrastus [c.371-c.287 BC], Pliny the Elder [23-79 AD] and others is not believed to be the same stone as the jasper we know today.

-In ancient times the stone known as "iaspis" was mostly described as being translucent.
+The stone they referred to as 'iaspis' was mostly described as being translucent.
 Some wrote it may also be cloudy and was often associated with 'smaragdos'.
 Smaragdos is known today as emerald.

-It's widely believed "iaspis" was a generic name for translucent or transparent varieties of quartz not known by any other name.
+It's widely believed 'iaspis' was a generic name for translucent or transparent varieties of quartz that were not known by any other name.

-There are indications the mineral fluorite and even jade may also have been included in this group.
-This is because it was common for rocks and minerals to be grouped together according to colour.
+There are indications that fluorite and even jade may also have been included in this group.
+This is because at this time it was common for rocks and minerals to be grouped together according to their colour.

-The stone referred to as pink jasper is likely to have been rose quartz.
-Blue would have been a type of chalcedony, green chrysoprase and stones with hues of brown were probably smoky quartz.
+The stone referred to as pink iaspis is likely to have been rose quartz.
+Blue would have been a type of chalcedony whilst green was probably chrysoprase.
+Stones with hues of brown were probably smoky quartz.